dafzor/bnetlauncher/README.md

 Contributions are still accepted (new games, features, etc) but other then those no further developments will be made.

+There still other launcher project in active development like [Launchpad](https://github.com/VolantisDev/Launchpad) in case bnetlauncher no longer works for you.

 ## Purpose

 This application is intended to facilitate the launch of battle.net games from steam with overlay